pypm/home/docs/studies/germany20201206/index.md

 The curves show the model predictions given the transmission rate parameters, as determined from the case data only.
 The shaded regions indicate the periods having a constant transmission rate.

+The model parameter for the mean time from infectiousness to death needed to be increased from 18 days, as found in the April data, to around 30 days for the recent data.

 The right figures show the number of patients in ICU and on ventilators.

+Studies broken down by age are shown below.

 ### [Baden-Wurttemberg](img/bw_2_6_1206.pdf)